ramantehlan/Celer/README.md

 # Celer
-Celer helps businesses to distribute their processing across the devices connected to the Internet.
+Celer distributes processing across the devices connected to the Internet.

 # About
-I created this project for **Startup weekend by Techstars** as a MVP.
-Celer utize  the free processing power of devices connected to internet and use it for processing
+I created this project for **Startup weekend by Techstars** as an MVP.
+Celer utilizes the free processing power of devices connected to the internet and uses it for processing programs of business users.

-# Installation

-# Backstory

-#### You probably don't want to read it

-#### What's in it for you
+For MVP I used only mobile devices and created API for app developers to embed it in their app instead of ads, I also created two dashboards, one for business users and another one for API users.

+- ***Business users dashboard***

+- ***API users dashboard***

 # Screenshots